Lt. Gov. You've Gotta Love

 "Lt.
 Gov. You've Gotta Love" (also called "David Dewhurst: Lt.
 Gov. You've Gotta Love") was a political advertisement issued by incumbent David Dewhurst's campaign on YouTube during the 2014 primary runoff for Lieutenant Governor of Texas against Dan Patrick.
 Dewhurst, the three-term Lieutenant Governor, faced primary challenge from Tea Party favorite Dan Patrick.
-During the primary, Patrick triggered a runoff between Dewhurst and him by only capturing 41% of the vote.
+During the primary, Patrick triggered a runoff between Dewhurst and himself by only capturing 41% of the vote.

 The night before the runoff, Dewhurst's campaign released "Lt.
 Gov. You've Gotta Love", a disco-themed advertisement.
-The advertisement features a vocals extolling Dewhurst over top of a pulsating disco beat.
+The advertisement features vocals extolling Dewhurst over top of a pulsating disco beat.
 It ends with a long list of Dewhurst's accomplishments during this three terms as lieutenant governor that appear on the screen to the beat of the music.

 Political reporters disliked "Lt.
 Gov. You've Gotta Love".
 One reporter claimed that the best way to understand the advertisement was to see it as avant-garde artwork.
 Other reporters reactions ranged from calling the advertisement quirky to writing that it was ridiculous.